Minee-Liane-Choi/MineeChoiLab/_posts/2024-05-17-issue14-Formosa.md

 ---
-title: FORMODSA-KAIST Partnership
+title: KAIST-Formosa Partnership
 author: soren-lorenson
-tags: BRePair
+tags: BRePAIR
 ---

 Her Excellency Sandy Wang, the Chairman of Formosa Group, along with executives from Formosa, made an official visit to KAIST BCS.